shellyk22/Hemitube_finale/Hemitube2/README.md

 Notice that we expanded the required API, but we ensured that the core functionalities remained intact.

-some examples of how our app works:
+# some explenations about our app functionality and about what you can do in it

 - in the signUp page, you will get an alert if you try to sign-up with an existing useranme ("invalid useranme" and 409 from the server), you will get a different alert if the fields are not filled properly.
 - in the login page, you will get an alert if your password or username are incorrect.